TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/MigrateToComposer/MigrationSteps.rst

 Add All Required Packages to Your Project
 =========================================

-You can add all your required packages with the composer command `composer require`.
+You can add all your required packages with the Composer command `composer require`.
 The full syntax is::

     composer require anyvendorname/anypackagename:version